treeverse/lakeFS/.github/pull_request_template.md

 ## Change Description

+### Background

+Share context and relevant information for the PR: offline discussions, considerations, design decisions etc.

 ### Bug Fix

+1. Problem - The reason for opening the bug
+2. Root cause - Discovered root cause after investigation
-How was the bug fixed - describe the solution
+3. solution - How was the bug fixed

 ### New Feature